OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/centos7_build.md

 mkdir /build
 cd /build
 cmake /source/building/Centos7
-cmake --build . -- -j 64
+cmake --build . -- -j $(nproc)
 ```

-The option "-j 64" tells CMake to use up to 64 cores on your machine for building.
+The option "-j $(nproc)" tells CMake to use all available cores on your machine for building.
 You may see a number of warning messages during the build.

 If you are building with GPU support, copy the Optix headers that you downloaded and extracted into */usr/local/include*